gelven4sec/gelven4sec.github.io/_posts/2024-11-08-rogue_byte.md

 I tried to use this technique to hide a `syscall` from CAPA[^capa] scanner, but that didn't work.

-You can access all the code source presented here on [GitHub repo](https://github.com/gelven4sec/rogue-byte).
+You can access all the code source presented here on this [GitHub repo](https://github.com/gelven4sec/rogue-byte).

 ## Credits
 - https://silviocesare.wordpress.com/2007/11/17/on-disassembling-obfuscated-assembly/